 The downtown core is home to the largest expanse of walkways in North America.
 The Plus 15 pedestrian bridges stand 15 feet above street level giving its coined name.
 It accounts for 16 kilometres of a climate-controlled network of walkways.

 In the summer months, Calgarians get to enjoy the numerous outdoor walkways in the city's core.
 One of the more popular spots is Prince's Island Park.
 The park hosts several festivals and performances.
-These pathways are a paradise for joggers, cyclists, rollerbladers, and walkers alike.
-The path winds throughout the park and alongside the Bow River, and acts as a great escape from the office for the lunch hour.
+There are a number of pathways and bikeways that are a paradise for joggers, cyclists, rollerbladers, and walkers alike.
+Paths wind throughout the park and alongside the Bow River, and acts as a great escape from the office for the lunch hour.
+A comprehensive map of all the City's pathways can be found here.